Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

          Note that string values can reference constants loaded from the ["constants"](#constants-properties) section or @c "formulas" section of the parent dataset.

-  Finally, the "pivots" section of the dataset's node is parsed.
+  Finally, the @c "pivots" section of the dataset's node is parsed.
 This is an array of pivot specifications which contain the following properties:
   - @c "name": the name of the pivoted dataset.
 (This should be different from the dataset that it is pivoting;
     otherwise, it will overwrite it.)\n
     This name is referenced by items (e.g., plots) elsewhere in the project file and must be unique.
-  - @c "dataset": the name of the dataset that it is pivoting.
-This will be the name that was assigned to the dataset in the ["datasets"](#datasets-properties) section.\n
-    Note: this is optional and should only be included if referencing a different dataset.
-(If not included, the parent dataset will be used.)
-Specifying a different dataset can be useful for pivoting a previous subset or pivot, given that the pivoting are created in the order that they appear in the project file.
   - @c "id-columns": an array of strings representing the ID columns.
   - @c "names-from-column": a strings representing the 'names from'.
   - @c "values-from-columns": an array of strings representing the 'falues from' columns.

-  Note that subset and pivot nodes can also contain transformation commands (e.g., @c "columns-rename") and its own ["formulas"](#constants-properties) section, similar to a dataset's node.
+  Note that subset and pivot nodes can contain their own transformation and formula sections, same as a dataset node.

 ## Pages {#pages-properties}
 A page is a grid-based container, where items (e.g., plots, labels) are layed out row-wise.\n